batoolmalkawii/reading-notes-401/class-04.md

 Thread the state through each recursive call so that the current state is part of the current call’s execution context.

 ###### Recursive Data Structures in Python
 A data structure is recursive if it can be deﬁned in terms of a smaller version of itself.
 A list is an example of a recursive data structure.
-Let me demonstrate.